etherean-org/etherean-org.github.io/_drafts/key-ingredients-better-blockchain-part-viii-usability.md

 There are several reasons for this.
 The most obvious is the need to reduce friction, make it as easy as possible for new users to onboard, and shrink the [time to value](https://baremetrics.com/academy/time-to-value-ttv) between when a user signs up and when they first experience a “this is amazing!” moment.
 A second but no less important reason is to give users an experience that feels familiar.
 Many mainstream users have invested a lot of time and energy in getting familiar with the well-designed, mature tools that they use today and they are not keen to relearn all the basics.
 This is doubly true for tools that are slower, clumsier, and less user-friendly than the ones they’re used to.
 A third reason is that good design provably _works_—not only to make life easier for your users, but to increase conversion rates and user stickiness.

-The list of usability best practices from Web2 is too long to cover here, but some low hanging fruit that can make a big difference for Web3 applications today include auto-generating accounts and storing them in browser storage (rather than requiring a wallet application such as Metamask—see
+The list of usability best practices from Web2 is too long to cover here, but some low hanging fruit that can make a big difference for Web3 applications today include auto-generating accounts and storing them in browser storage (rather than requiring a wallet application such as Metamask—see [note above](#make-key-management-easy) about hosted wallets and progressive security), displaying readable names wherever possible rather than the long hexadecimal numbers that are commonly used to display account addresses, and promoting mobile first.

-<p id="gdcalert4" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: undefined internal link (link text: "note above").
-Did you generate a TOC? </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert5">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>

-[note above](#heading=h.2ru7ok82qrng) about hosted wallets and progressive security), displaying readable names wherever possible rather than the long hexadecimal numbers that are commonly used to display account addresses, and promoting mobile first.
 As much as possible, make it possible for users and developers to continue using the tools, applications, and frameworks they’re already familiar with.
 For a treasure trove of other good ideas, see the excellent [Web3 Design Principles](https://medium.com/@lyricalpolymath/web3-design-principles-f21db2f240c1).

 ## Conclusion